diegopedrazas96/angularstartexample/commit.md

-clarify example description on 5/30/2017
+update protractor to latest version on 5/16/2017